By Deborah Jeanne Sergeant

 • “You want to find someone who’s goal-oriented for you, someone who will help encourage an active treatment plan, who will help restore you to a normal function not just treat pain.

-• “You don’t want someone who encourages the use of lumbar support or braces for long-term prevention of back pain, but will teach you how to learn and exercise so you don’t need a chiropractor.
+• “You don’t want someone who encourages the use of lumbar support or braces for long-term prevention of back pain and headaches, but will teach you how to learn and exercise so you don’t need a chiropractor.

 • “Look for interdisciplinary care.
 As a chiropractor, I should be part of someone’s healthcare team.
 The skills and knowledge I possess and continue to learn should be complementary to what they receive from their physician.
 If you can’t tell the difference between the care you receive from a chiropractor and a physical therapist, you’re in the right place, though our study is broader.